 The ATO can use this option in conjunction with another punishment, except where the ATO has already accepted an enforceable undertaking in relation to the particular contravention.

 The ATO will also be able to issue an education direction to a trustee or director who has contravened a provision of the SIS Act.

 An education direction requires the trustee or director to complete an approved education course within a specified period of time.
 Evidence must be provided that the course was completed and the individual must re-sign a trustee declaration form confirming they understand their duties as an SMSF trustee.

 A person to whom an education direction is given must comply with the direction before the specified period or they will be liable for an administrative penalty or can be fined $1,700.00.

 All expenses incurred (for example, travel expenses) in completing the course must be paid for personally – they cannot be reimbursed by the SMSF.

 A person issued with a rectification or education direction can request that the ATO vary the direction or object to the decision in accordance with the Taxation Administration Act 1953 (Cth).
 It will also be possible to request that any administrative penalty be remitted by the ATO.
 However, it is highly likely that the ATO will take a strict approach when dealing with such requests.

 The lesson?
 Running an SMSF is not for the faint hearted.
 Seek specialist advice about your obligations and monitor your compliance continually.
-Anne Goodrick and Chris McClure in our commercial team can assist with any queries.
+Chris McClure in our commercial team can assist with any queries.